Spiked (film)

 Spiked is a 2021 American drama film written and directed by Juan Martinez Vera and starring Aidan Quinn.
 It is inspired by events in the life of Arizona-based newspaper publisher Joseph Soldwedel, who serves as an executive producer.

 Plot

-The story follows John Wilson, a newspaper publisher in a small U.S./Mexico border town who denounces the abuse of power by local law enforcement.
+John Wilson is a newspaper publisher in a small U.S./Mexico border town who denounces the abuse of power by local law enforcement.
 Wilson has been at it for years and has made more than a few enemies and stepped on more than a few toes.
 Following the killing of an immigrant worker, an incident that the police are unwilling to do anything about, the newspaper publisher and his team take on the plight of the family and of the community to find those responsible and bring them to justice.
 At every turn, his efforts are thwarted by an uncooperative police chief who seems to have her own agenda.
 Matters escalate when John succumbs to a mysterious illness that threatens his life and his investigation.